promilab/rcaBot/README.md

 # mpmX RCA Bot

-This is the accompanying repository to the paper: "A Framework for Conversational Root Cause Analysis in Process Mining".
+This is the accompanying repository to the paper: "AI-augmented Root Cause Analysis in Process Mining".
-The repository contains information on how to access the implemented framework in mpmX, as well as additional informatin regarding the implementation.

-## Access to the Demo of the Framework

-Use one of the following links to access the demo:
-- for the Purchase-2-Pay process: **[https://rca-bot-industry.work01.mpmx.dev/](https://rca-bot-industry.work01.mpmx.dev/)**
-- for the manufacturing process: **[https://rca-bot-p2p.work01.mpmx.dev/](https://rca-bot-p2p.work01.mpmx.dev/)**

-***For reviewers: Please use the login credentials provided in the submitted paper!***

-Please notice:
-- wording in the demo slighty differs from the paper: Live RCA (in the demo) refers to Single-factor RCA (in the paper) and Deep RCA (in the demo) refers to Multi-factor RCA (in the paper)
-- event logs are already uploaded for each demo
-- you will be logged out of the demo automatically after a session has been inactive for some time
+The repository contains an overview of generated responses from the implemented prototype, technical details on the implementation and the transcripts of the expert interviews.

 ## Documentation